kluzzebass/parts/README.md

 # Linux

-If you'ere using Linux, I bet you can figure it out by looking at the MacOS instructions.
+If you're using Linux, I bet you're 31337 enough to figure it out by looking at the MacOS instructions.